Amicus Briefs

 Lent v.
 California Coastal Commission

-AMICUS BRIEF SUMMARY – The case is the first to challenge a CCC’s penalty order issued under the recently enacted section 30821.
-The Commission seeks deference to its interpretation that sections 30820 and 30821 permit consideration of deterrence in its administrative civil penalty determination.
+AMICUS BRIEF SUMMARY – The case was the first to challenge a CCC’s penalty order issued under section 30821.
+The Commission sought deference to its interpretation that sections 30820 and 30821 permit consideration of deterrence in its administrative civil penalty determination.

 Little Sisters of the Poor v.
 Pennsylvania

-AMICUS BRIEF SUMMARY – NCLA states that in adopting the Affordable Care Act (ACA), Pub.
+AMICUS BRIEF SUMMARY – NCLA stated that in adopting the Affordable Care Act (ACA), Pub.
 L. 111-148 (2010), Congress improperly delegated to the administrative state the power to write laws governing the conduct of health insurance providers.
-Administrative agencies responded
+Administrative agencies responded…

 Liu v.
 SEC